forestdb/forestdb.org/models/explanations.md

 Intuitively, we can infer that the smoke alarm actually went off.
 If it hadn't, then the link between bacon and the neighbors being angry would be less strong.

 We treat the "literal meaning" of such an explanation as "The neighbors are angry, I cooked bacon, and if (counterfactually) I hadn't cooked bacon, the neighbors wouldn't have been angry.""

-If we use this literal interpretation, then a listener who hears "The neighbors are angry *because* I cooked bacon," will be *slightly* more likely to believe that the smoke alarm went off than if they heard the sentence, "The neighbors are angry *and* I cooked bacon."
-But the difference is small, since the probability of smoke alarm given bacon and neighbors is already basically at ceiling.

 ~~~
 ///fold: